ModuleLoader/es-module-loader/README.md

 #### NodeJS Use

 ```
-  npm install es6-module-loader babel traceur
+  npm install es6-module-loader babel traceur typescript
 ```

-It is important that Babel or Traceur is installed into the path in order to be found, since these are no longer project dependencies.
+It is important that Babel, Traceur or TypeScript is installed into the path in order to be found, since these are no longer project dependencies.

 For use in NodeJS, the `Loader` and `System` globals are provided as exports: